pivotal-cf/docs-aws-services/creating.html.md.erb.md

 </pre>

 <p class="note"><strong>Note</strong>: When creating a service key, a new IAM user is created with a policy defined by the Operator.
-   This policy can be configured to optionally time out after a time period specified by the Operator</p>
+   This policy can be configured to optionally time out after a time period specified by the Operator.</p>

 ###Delete Service Key

-Deleting a service key removes access to the service instance, and deletes the underlying IAM user.
+In addition to removing access to the service instance, deleting a service key also deletes the underlying IAM user.

 Run the following command to delete the service key:
 <pre class="terminal">$ cf delete-service-key YOUR-SERVICE-INSTANCE SERVICE-KEY-NAME</pre>

+For more information about Service Keys, see [Managing Service Keys](https://docs-pcf-staging.cfapps.io/pivotalcf/1-12/devguide/services/service-keys.html).

 ##<a id="troubleshooting"></a>Troubleshooting